-We are one team together
+We are one team - together

 Keeping the team spirit alive and at the forefront is important in Odyssey.
 It takes everyone doing what he/she can to help the team win.
 Odyssey is a team sport.
-Odyssey is a team sport.
 Odyssey is a team...you get it.